 At Karara we understand that to be a successful Mid West mining company we must also be a valued member of the community.
 We aim to build positive relationships with communities where we operate that are based on open communication, trust and respect.
 We also recognise that special factors are involved when our operations could impinge upon Indigenous communities.
 We understand the importance of identifying and working with those who have longstanding cultural and spiritual connections to land and waters.

 With a long-life operation in the region, we believe that the success of Karara is linked with the enduring strength of our community connections and relationships.
 Identifying and supporting opportunities to create/deliver sustainable business and job development, effective collaboration and meaningful partnerships in the Mid West is a core commitment at Karara.

-Our ongoing investment is focused on supporting four key areas of community need identified in consultation with local Shires and community interest groups:
+Our ongoing social investment is focused on supporting key areas of community need identified in consultation with local Shires and community interest groups:

 - Youth development